erhardt/Attention-Plotter/README.md

 ```

 You should add your own data to the `data/media.csv` and `data/words.csv`
 files.
-It`s recommended you use the example data files as templates.
+It's recommended you use the example data files as templates.
 You
 can also add your own data files to the folder and then change the paths
 in the `aplotter.js` file.

-Here`s the parameters you can change in the `aplotter.js` file:
+Here's the parameters you can change in the `aplotter.js` file:
 ```
 // Path to csv file containing volumes of media by day
 // Column headers should be: date, [media source 1], [media source 2], ...